cwilsonn/qu-pos-coding-challenge/README.md

 ### Backend-for-Frontend (BFF)

-The backend layer leverages Nuxt’s server API (Nitro) and uses the **repository pattern** to cleanly separate concerns between request handling and data logic.
+The backend layer leverages Nuxt's server API (Nitro) and uses the **repository pattern** to cleanly separate concerns between request handling and data logic.
 API routes are versioned (`/api/v1`) to mirror best practices in production-scale systems.

 ### Frontend Patterns